Skip to content

 Restaurant German for ordering and paying

-You do not need perfect grammar to eat well in Germany, Austria, or the German-speaking part of Switzerland.
-But it helps a lot to know:
+You do not need perfect grammar to have a good meal.
+But it helps a lot if you can:

 TL;DR